 It cannot be presumed that the strong demand for storefront locations will continue.
 Retail enterprises face severe challenges nationwide, and it is possible that the retail sector in Harvard Square will contract.
 Many buildings in the District were designed for ground floor retail, and for reasons of historic preservation and conservation of the resource that they represent repurposed storefronts should be altered in a way that preserves their architectural fabric and that is reversible.
 If appropriate, disfiguring storefront additions could be removed, and buildings that were originally designed for non-commercial purposes could be restored to their original appearance.
-When possible, retail functions required by law to be screened from public view, such as marijuana dispensaries, should be located so as to preserve a portion of the storefront the front of the store for publicly visible retail activity or display retail activity or other active uses.
+When possible, retail functions required by law to be screened from public view, such as marijuana dispensaries, should be located so as to preserve the front of the store for retail activity or other active uses.

 Sustain the vitality of the commercial environment.
 Sustain the vitality of the commercial environment while preserving architecturally-significant or original building fabric at street level and above.
 Encourage the restoration of missing features where these have been documented.
 Except for protected storefronts, encourage creative contemporary commercial design inside the restored framework of storefront openings.
 Encourage creative signage.
-Support below grade commercial spaces, where appropriate.
+Support below-grade commercial spaces where appropriate.
 Regardless of use, encourage architectural solutions that preserve storefront fabric, transparency, and utility.